-Then, we drove over to see Stacey - who's about 30 minutes away.
+Then, we drove over to see Stacey-who's about 30 minutes away.
 Stacey is the emotional one.
 And I tried to reassure her that everything would be OK.
 She instantly said that she wanted to cancel her October wedding.
-My response: I intended to be there, dance with her, and make a toast.
-Thankfully, Adam was there to support her.
+My response: I intended to be there, to dance with her, and to make a toast.
+Thankfully, soon-to-be hubby Adam was there to support her.

 The endoscopy revealed that "there is a 3 cm lesion that is hypoechoic and heterogeneous with loss of interface of SMV."
-Next?
-To do a consult with the best surgeon recommended to me: Dr. Gene Coppa, the Chairman of Surgery for Northwell Health (then known as LIJ) and a distinguished professor of surgery at the Hofstra- Northwell School of Medicine.
+After that?
+We set up a consult with the best surgeon recommended to me: Dr. Gene Coppa, the Chair of Surgery at the LIJ Medical Center (part of Northwell Health) and the Chair and Professor of the Surgery Department at the Zucker School of Medicine at Hofstra/Northwell.